The Technical Debt is the unfinished code. Photo by Markus Spiske on Unsplash |

 The TD can be split into three main types and there are some solutions that could be used to address them effectively [1].

-This kind of problems are faced when a product needs to be delivered to production as soon as possible.
+problems are faced when a product needs to be delivered to production as soon

 How to address it?
 This kind of change should be documented and reviewed after a certain period of time.
 If there is no visible issue, it can be forgotten causing further problems in the system and leading to the need for a full re-engineering process.